 Section 314 Service of procedural documents by unregistered letter or fax;

-Section 315 Service of procedural documents through bailiff, court official, another person or institution;
+Section 315 Service of procedural documents through a bailiff, court official, another person, or institution;

-Section 315(1) Service of procedural documents arranged by participant in proceeding;
+Section 315(1) Service of procedural documents arranged by a participant in the proceeding;

 Section 317 Public service of procedural documents.

-The certificate of service or non-service is returned by the court to the Ministry of Justice and then forwarded with the annexed documents to the requesting State.
+The court returns the certificate of service or non-service to the Ministry of Justice and then forwards the annexed documents to the requesting State.

-Requests for service have to be in Estonian, English or French, but the documents to be served must be in Estonian or English.
+Service requests have to be in Estonian, English, or French, but the documents to be served must be in Estonian or English.

 Timeline for Execution

-Approximately 3-6 months as the service of documents depends of the circumstances.
+Approximately 3-6 months as the service of documents, depending on the circumstances.